fChristenson/bundling-architecture/readme.md

 This happens for a number of reasons:

 - You have more code.
-- You have added animation delays to your components.
 - You have code that needs compiling.
 - You have css files that are parsed in to your Javascript.